 Cicadas are part of a large family of insects best known for their sound production during summer day time.
 All cicadas have complex life cycles that are over 4-year long and all North American cicada species have either a 13-year or a 17-year cycle.
 The seventeen-year cicada (Magicicada septendecim) is dark coloured and measure around 3 cm long.
 Flying adults emerge in broods after living for most of their life as nymphs buried in the soil feeding off tree roots .

 Parasitic flies include a large family of over 40 species of bot and warble flies all using mammals as hosts for their larvae.
-Warble flies, like the caribou warble fly (Hypoderma tarandi), deposit their eggs on the animal, and once ingested, their larvae migrate to develop under the skin and later emerge from it .
+Warble flies and bot flies, including Hypoderma spp, like the caribou warble fly (Hypoderma tarandi), and Cuterebra spp, deposit their eggs on the animal, and once ingested, their larvae migrate to develop under the skin and later emerge from it .

 Other insects include close to 11,500 species of butterflies and their larvae or caterpillars , tens of species of crickets, like grasshoppers and cicadas, well-known for their loud sound , and over 15,000 species of flies all part of the same large family .